ScrierOne/Assorted-Adjustments/README.md

 <img width="3963" height="1221" alt="sprites" src="https://github.com/user-attachments/assets/b9720cb8-39e5-4d92-9c34-05892e708a09" />

 These are purely cosmetic changes, and fairly self-evident.
-The credit for most of these animations goes to the Infinity Animations mod, though some of the devils were scaled down a bit from that mod's baseline.
+The credit for most of these animations goes to the Infinity Animations mod, though I scaled some of the devils down a bit from that mod's baseline; both to match their PnP descriptions and to keep them proportional to the vanilla animations.

 ### Change Rogue Rebalancing Drow Chain Mail colors